 Remaining segments | 35% |

 Soy protein is particularly valued for its high nutritional value in many forms; being present in almost all vegan and vegetarian products.
 In other systems, wheat protein is valued for solubility and is included in foods with a neutral taste.
-All these attributes give strength to the market; hence, many manufacturers use these ingredients to meet the growing demand for plant-based, protein-rich products.
+These attributes lend strength to the market; consequently, many manufacturers utilize these ingredients to meet the growing demand for plant-based, protein-rich products.

 Main Segment | Market Share (%) |